adithya-s-sekhar/advanced-youtube-client-ayc/README.md

 ## Instructions

-**These instructions only applies for v4.13 and earlier releases.
-If you're on v4.14 or newer, you don't need to do it.**
+### These instructions only applies for v4.13 and older releases!

+**If you're on v4.14 or newer, you don't need to do it, everything is set up automatically! :)**

-If AYC redirected you here, that means it failed to do it automatically.
-Follow the instructions to setup manually.
+**If a newer AYC redirected you here, that means it failed to do the setup automatically.
+Follow the instructions to setup manually.**

 **Warning: Windows 11 may undo these changes randomly without even asking you.
 If AYC ever appears broken, redo the instructions from this guide.**